-Cats may also gravitate toward tight spaces because it helps them stay warm, van Haaften explained.
-They may also like the pressure of a box's sides, similar to the way humans enjoy the pressure of a hug or a weighted blanket.
-On the other hand, you might simply have an inquisitive kitty who wants to explore and claim this new object.
+Your cat may also like the pressure of a box’s sides, similar to the way humans enjoy the pressure of a hug or a weighted blanket.

 One thing to watch for is a scaredy cat.
 These felines may like hiding under the bed or in the closet because something in the house — be it a person or another animal — is making them uncomfortable.
 Usually, your cat will eventually grow accustomed to this new stimulus (or your guests will go home), and things will return to normal.
 However, you may need to speak with a vet if your kitty continues to stress out and is overly anxious.